Injury and Accident Lawyers in Washington Helping Victims get Compensation

 Punitive damages are often rewarded in automobile accidents when the defendant caused the accident because of drinking and driving or another extreme negligent act – such as talking on the phone and driving.
 DUIs, for example, are illegal.
 Therefore, the individual got behind the wheel knowing that he or she was putting others at harm and breaking the law; in this case, he or she could be forced to pay compensatory and punitive damages.

-Speak with an Accident Attorney Today
+Speak with an Accident Lawyer in Washington Today